OkraFramework/Okra.DependencyInjection.MEF/CONTRIBUTING.md

 ## Submitting feature requests

-* Submit any feature requests on [the Okra.MEF issue tracker](https://github.com/OkraFramework/Okra.MEF/issues).
+* Submit any feature requests on [the Okra.DependencyInjection.MEF issue tracker](https://github.com/OkraFramework/Okra.DependencyInjection.MEF/issues).
 * Check if anyone has already submitted a request for the same feature - if they have then feel free to add a comment to their request, even if it is just a "+1".

 ## Submitting bug reports

-* Submit any bug reports on [the Okra.MEF issue tracker](https://github.com/OkraFramework/Okra.MEF/issues).
+* Submit any bug reports on [the Okra.DependencyInjection.MEF issue tracker](https://github.com/OkraFramework/Okra.DependencyInjection.MEF/issues).
 * Try to include as much information as you can to describe the bug.
 * Include code snippets if possible.